pbatard/EfiFs/README.md

 * Fetch the git submodules with `git submodule init` and `git submodule update`.
   __NOTE__ This only works if you cloned the directory using `git`.
+* Apply `0000-GRUB-fixes.patch` to the `grub\` subdirectory.
+This applies the changes that are required for successful compilation of GRUB.

 ### Visual Studio (non EDK2)

-* Apply `0000-GRUB-fixes-for-MSVC.patch` to the `grub\` subdirectory.
-This applies changes that are required for successful MSVC compilation.
 * Open the solution file and hit `F5` to compile and debug the default driver.

 ### gcc (non EDK2)